Winners of the 2021 Competition

 This information is entirely optional and no one submitting is required to provide any information about their age, nationality, level of education, race, etc. However, the Theatre Oxford board wants to take this opportunity to get some information about what demographics our marketing was reaching, and see where we can work harder to get the news out about this contest, festival, and Theatre Oxford in general.
 Thanks for providing us with your info so that we can learn more about ourselves as an organization

 Round 1: 15-20 readers receive anonymous packets of 10-minute plays and rate them according to a five-question rubric, establishing their favorites from their packets.

-How are plays chosen for the festival in September?
+How are plays chosen for the festival?

 We will produce six to eight 10-minute plays during our festival.
 The winner of the play contest is guaranteed production.
 A couple of the plays produced will be solicited from local authors.
 The other plays in the festival will be chosen from our pool of contest finalists, alongside a couple of plays we have solicited from local authors.
 The play selection committee will choose these based on a variety of criteria, from playability (“does Theatre Oxford have the resources to actually produce this?”) to fit (“does this work well with the other plays we’ve committed to producing?”) to audience (“do we think our audience will like this play?”).
 So the second- and third-place winners will definitely be in the pool of finalists and potential plays to produce, but we aren’t committing upfront to produce them.